 Dr. David Geier: Terrific.
 This has been terrific.
 I really appreciate this terrific insight.

 Learn more from Dr. Stern and other brain experts about concussions, CTE and steps football can take to protect the health of the athletes in That’s Gotta Hurt: The Injuries That Changed Sports Forever.
-Click here to order your copy and receive hundreds of dollars in bonus content absolutely free!
+Click here to get your copy!